Ethan Lazuk

 Why social media specialists should care about Google Search

-I spent 8+ years in digital agencies before starting my independent consulting business, and often I worked collaboratively with paid and organic social media teams on accounts, particularly in my earlier years at larger agencies.
+I spent just over 8 years in digital agencies before starting my independent consulting business, where I often worked collaboratively with paid and organic social media teams.

 Let’s say as a social media specialist, your goal is to earn followers and get positive engagement signals (likes, comments, shares, etc.) to grow a client’s brand awareness, sales, and brand evangelists.